Bradox/logparser/README.md

 TODO
 ========

-(1) Findout why dbunit made mocking of ApplicationArguments impossible.
-That is why for testig we use a different databse, in order to be able to set the state of the database to a known one in order to test.<br/>
+1. Make it fail safe applicati0n.
+One way could be to track the entries that have been process, so that if the execution ends abruptly we can reprocess without deletion of the database nor encuenter issues with duplicates<br/>
+2. Investigate issues with ApplicationArguments impossible:<br/>
+	-why dbunit made mocking of ApplicationArguments impossible -why @autowire ApplicationArguments in a service does not work
+3. Make it a spring application, no spring boot.
+4. Use logs instead of writing to the console (System.out).<br/>
-(2) Change writing to the console (System.out) to use logs.<br/>
+5. Use logs instead of writing to the console (System.out).<br/>
-(3) Findout how to arguments to tests<br/>
+6. Findout how to pass arguments to tests<br/>